-During World War II the Manhattan Engineering District (MED) utilized facilities in the Buffalo, N.Y. area to extract natural uranium from uranium-bearing ores.
-Some of the sandy byproduct material left from the ores (MED byproduct), containing low levels of uranium, thorium, and radium, was deposited on land currently owned by the Ashland Oil Company.
-This property is referred to as Ashland 1.
-As part of a facility expansion between 1974 and 1982, the Ashland Oil Company moved some of the deposited MED byproduct from the first site, now known as Ashland 1, to a new disposal area, now known as Ashland 2.
-However, the initial placement of the MED byproduct at the Ashland 1 site left a significant area of radiologically contaminated soil.
-In addition, the mixing of the byproduct with soil as it was moved ultimately increased the volume of radiologically contaminated soil.
+During World War II, the Manhattan Engineering District (MED) utilized facilities in the Buffalo, N.Y. area to extract natural uranium from uranium-bearing ores.
+Some of the sandy byproduct material left from the ores (MED byproduct), containing low levels of uranium, thorium, and radium, was deposited on land currently owned by the Ashland Oil Company, now known as Ashland 1.
+Some of the same material was later moved to a nearby disposal site known as Ashland 2.
+Both sites are in Tonawanda, New York.
+The mixing of this byproduct with soil ultimately increased the volume of radiologically contaminated soil.
 Tasked to clean up MED waste sites throughout the United States under the Formerly Utilized Sites Remedial Action Program (FUSRAP), the U.S. Department of Energy (DOE) conducted several site investigations, and evaluated remedial alternatives, during the 1980s and early 1990s.
 In 1993, the DOE proposed a solution for its Tonawanda, New York sites that involved on-site containment of the radiologically emplaced material.
 Due to overwhelming public opposition to this plan, it was not implemented and other alternatives were investigated.